 In 2017, Commissioned Corps officers became eligible to begin serving Veterans again.
 This new partnership allows physicians, psychologists, nurses and physician assistants to work at select VA facilities across the nation for 2-4 years at a time.

-Officers rotate one week of classes with one week of working on a VA patient-aligned care team (PACT).
 Able to take advantage of VA’s abundant services, training and support programs, and other resources, these officers are primed to transition to a VA career after completing their service.

 A new pipeline of experienced medical providers with extensive specialty knowledge helps VA continue to provide world-class health care to the nation’s Veterans.

 Interested in applying to become a USPHS officer that serves the VA?